 16 Is the food not cut off before our eyes, and joy and gladness from the house of our God?

-17 The seed has perished under their clods, the granaries are laid desolate, and the barns are broken down, for the corn has withered.
+17 The seed has perished under their clods, the granaries are laid desolate, and the barns are broken down, for the grain has withered.

 18 How the beasts groan!
 The herds of cattle are perplexed because they have no pasture.
 Even the flocks of sheep are made desolate.